-Discover a collection of fascinating facts about the city of Glasgow in this article.
-Discover the city’s history, its people and its world-class tourist attractions.
+Discover a collection of fascinating facts about Glasgow in this article which covers the city’s history, its people, and its world-class tourist attractions.

 It’s an impressive city too, and not just because of its 1,500-year history.

 While Glasgow city centre is arguably not quite as attractive as Edinburgh’s, it easily rivals it in every other category with the biggest collection of theatres, restaurants, museums and art galleries in Scotland, along with a huge number of public parks including Kelvingrove Park and Glasgow Green.

 It’s also the best place in the country to go shopping, and no visit to the city is complete without taking a wander down Argyle and Buchanan Streets before popping into the bars and restaurants on the Finnieston Strip.

 If you’ve never been to Glasgow before, you’ll find it’s supremely easy to get around thanks to an amazing array of travel options that include buses and taxis on virtually every street, as well as Scotland’s only underground metro system (more on that later).

 There are almost too many interesting facts about Glasgow to include in one article, but you’ll find a collection in the following list that covers everything from historical facts about Glasgow to its industrial heritage and modern-day tourist attractions.

 1. Glasgow has connections to the River Clyde that go back to the Roman Empire.
 For millennia, the river was a prime fishing site for Scotland’s ancient tribes, so when the Romans arrived 2,000 years ago the tribespeople did not take kindly to the outposts built along the Antonine Wall.